GSA/digitalgov.gov/content/news/2024/09/2024-09-13-datagov-launches-metrics-tools.md

 ### Landing page

-On the Data.gov metrics landing page, you’ll find a few tables with metrics that apply to the entire site.
+On the Data.gov [metrics landing page](http://data.gov/metrics), you’ll find a few tables with metrics that apply to the entire site.
 These include:

 * Total pageviews
 * Users by device type
 * Top search terms

+{{< img src=datagov-metrics-users >}}

 As we noted earlier, you can download full reports for any of these topics with the Download Full Report link at the bottom of each table.
 You never know what insights you might find in your data.
 For example, did you know that the search term shark was entered 51 times in July 2024?